mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 To develop a robust understanding of potential vulnerabilities, we began by obtaining a list of CWEs using Claude AI.
 This list underwent a review and validation to ensure its relevance to our misuse cases, assurance claims, and threat models.
 After several iterations, we finalized the refined list presented earlier.

 Next, we turned our attention to automated code scanning tools.
 Our initial attempts involved setting up Fortify and SonarQube via Docker, but these proved challenging.
-Ultimately, we successfully executed scans using CodeQL with GitHub Actions, SonarCloud, and a local scan with PMD.
+Ultimately, we successfully executed scans using CodeQL, SonarCloud (both using GitHub Actions), and a local scan with PMD.

 The CodeQL scan identified 32 issues, with 14 flagged as related to testing.
 This left 18 issues of interest: